arianacerreta/tb_ocelot_genetics/README.md

 ### [Data](./data)

 Contains input files, which are small files used to subset data.
 Raw data will need to be downloaded from [Zenodo](./data) and stored locally on your device due to file size constraints.
-If you fork this repository and run the code starting with [Script 1](./scripts/1_bcftools_preprocessing.sh), [Script 2](./scripts/2_PLINK_preanalysis.R) will create a directories for processed data locally.
+If you fork this repository and run the code, it will create a directories for processed data locally.
 These folders are not pushed to the GitHub repository due to file size.

 NOTE: Ariana fix Zenodo link once data files uploaded

 ### [Results](./results)